speedracr/poodr/DATABASES.md

 OK, what do I know so far?
 * I know a little about relational databases (- what?
 There are others?!?)
-* Turns out, RDBs aren't that efficient once you start referencing other tables via foreign keys: a TV show has many seasons, a season has many episodes, an episode has many actors and -boom- we're at a four table join.
+* Turns out, RDBMs aren't that efficient once you start referencing other tables via foreign keys: a TV show has many seasons, a season has many episodes, an episode has many actors and -boom- we're at a four table join.
 * Instead, we can NoSQL this and use a document-based DB like MongoDB.

 Question marks:
-* Apparently, RDBs take a long time to **denormalize** data.
+* Apparently, RDBMs take a long time to **denormalize** data.
 What exactly is that and why is it necessary?
 And why is Mongo that much faster?
 * Under which circumstances would I go for something like Mongo?
 And how do I implement it exactly?
 (OK, Mongoid seems a good first start.)
 * (A) Create an example app that uses Mongo for something.

+## Intro
+MongoDB: we are storing data in a way that is suited to the application we're working on!
+Whereas RDBMs are application-agnostic.

+Haha: MongoDB does not support joins in the kernel and uses a rich document-style of storing data.
+In consequence, instead of joining tables when querying, we can pre-join data (via our specific schema) beforehands and/or combine/join collections within our application after the query.
+Useful knowledge bit: joins are compute-intensive, so the less we need, the better.

+Haha, 2: we don't have constraints like we do with foreign keys in RDBMs.
+And: there are no transactions in the MongoDB world!!
+Instead, we use **atomic operations**.
+And: we don't declare a schema, but have an implicit one through the individual setup of MongoDB.

 ## Links
 http://www.25hoursaday.com/weblog/2009/09/10/BuildingScalableDatabasesDenormalizationTheNoSQLMovementAndDigg.aspx